microsoft/electionguard-rust/doc/implementation_guide/implementation_guide.md

   the standard values specified in the ElectionGuard 2.0 Reference Specification.
   When the standard values are used, some expensive primality checks can be avoided.

+## Limits

+In consideration of smaller platforms and languages and runtimes lacking good support for unsigned integers, the maximum value of any quantity is generally limited to `2^31 - 1` or `2,147,483,647`.

 ## Data types

 ## Text data, strings